philbooth/check-types.js/README.md

 If either argument is not an object, an exception is thrown.

+#### check.quacksLike (thing, duck, message)

+Throws an exception
+if an object does not 'quack like a duck'.

 #### check.isInstance (thing, prototype)

 Returns `true` if an object is an instance of a prototype,